-the security of the property of the board; the disclosure of intimate, personal or financial information in respect of a member of the board or Committee, an employee or prospective employee of the board or a pupil or his or her parent or guardian; the acquisition or disposal of a school site; decisions in respect of negotiations with employees of the o decisions in respect of negotiations with employees of the board; or

-⊖ litigation or any potential litigation affecting the Board.
+- the security of the property of the board; - the disclosure of intimate, personal or financial information in respect of a member of the board or Committee, an employee or prospective employee of the board or a pupil or his or her parent or guardian; - the acquisition or disposal of a school site; - decisions in respect of negotiations with employees - of the board; or - litigation or any potential litigation affecting the Board. - f) Where the complaint is dismissed, the Integrity Commissioner shall not report to the Board of Trustees other

-- (e) Where the complaint is dismissed, the Integrity Commissioner shall not report to the Board of Trustees other than in an annual or periodic report or in exceptional circumstances.
-Where the Integrity Commissioner determines that a contravention of Code of Conduct occurred although the Trustee took all reasonable measures to prevent it, or that a contravention occurred through inadvertence or an error of judgment made in good faith, the Integrity Commissioner shall so state in the report. - (f) Any recommended corrective action must be permitted in law, by law or policy and shall be designed to ensure that the inappropriate conduct does not continue. - (h) Where the Integrity Commissioner determines that a contravention of the Code of Conduct occurred although the Trustee took all reasonable measures to prevent it, or that a contravention occurred that was trivial or committed through inadvertence or an error of judgment made in good faith, the Integrity Commissioner shall so state in the report and shall recommend that no penalty be imposed. - (j)(f) The Integrity Commissioner shall give a copy of the report to the complainant and the Trustee whose conduct is concerned. - (g) The Integrity Commissioner shall bring the report before the next available meeting of the Board of Trustees. - (h) The Board of Trustees shall consider and make a decision in response to the Integrity Commissioner's report in a timely manner, and shall comply with the provisions of section 218.3 of the Education Act in considering and making a determination as to whether a breach has occurred and, if so, any sanction. - (i) The Board of Trustees shall consider the report of the Integrity Commissioner and the Board of Trustees shall make its own assessment and determination of whether there has been a breach of the Code of Conduct and, if so, may accept, reject or amend the Integrity Commissioner's recommendation, if any, as to sanction.
+- than in an annual or periodic report or in exceptional circumstances. - g) Any recommended corrective action must be permitted in law, by-law or policy and shall be designed to ensure that the inappropriate conduct does not continue. - h) Where the Integrity Commissioner determines that a contravention of the Code of Conduct occurred although the Trustee took all reasonable measures to prevent it, or that a contravention occurred that was trivial or committed through inadvertence or an error of judgment made in good faith, the Integrity Commissioner shall so state in the report and shall recommend that no penalty be imposed. - i) The Integrity Commissioner shall give a copy of the report to the complainant and the Trustee whose conduct is concerned. - j) The Integrity Commissioner shall bring the report before the next available meeting of the Board of Trustees.